 Dip half of each wafer in chocolate; place on waxed paper-covered baking sheet.

 Top with nuts.
 Refrigerate until ready to use.

 Spread COOL WHIP mixture onto top of cake.
 Garnish with wafers.
 Keep refrigerated.

 ‘Tis the Potluck Season—Let’s Eat!

 If you’re feeling overwhelmed about what to bring to the upcoming holiday party, don’t.
 Instead, keep it simple with these creative Christmas potluck ideas and recipes for side dishes, appetizers and desserts.
 While everyone enjoys a delicious Christmas potluck dinner, spending time with friends and family is what matters most.
 Nix the traditional green bean casserole and fruitcake and replace them with something new this year.
+I hope you love these Christmas potluck recipes.
 And of course, have fun!